IT490-Tech-Team/IT490-Project/messages/authentication/readme.md

 ## website folder

+This folder is the equivalent of apache /var/www/html

 - index.html → place holder for the homepage.
 - _register_ folder → http://localhost/register
   - index.html → registration page